Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

     However, [left recursion](https://en.wikipedia.org/wiki/Left_recursion) should be avoided or it will lead to an infinite loop.
 Every recursive call has to be guarded by a (non-terminal) symbol just as with [parser combinators](https://en.wikipedia.org/wiki/Parser_combinator).
 For example, the expression, `"a*"` can be represented in context-free grammar as either `"X = (aX)?"` or `"X = (Xa)?"`, but the directly translated expression, `[regex|(${}a)?|]` corresponding to the latter will lead to an infinite loop.
 (Left recursions can be eliminated by left-factoring the grammar.
 See [here](https://en.wikipedia.org/wiki/Left_recursion).)

 - `"{fun}"`: For a zero-width assertion, We can embed a Haskell function into regular expressions.
 Functions should be of type `String -> [String]`, and they are provided as an argument with a partially matched string up to each position of them inside regular expressions.
 As each function acts as an assertion, it can decide whether it is matched or not based on the given matched string up to its position.
 For example, the following code matches a "B" only after a new-line.
 The first symbol is "." and matches any single character, so the function inside `{...}` takes as the argument s, the single-character string matched by ".".
-If s is a new-line, the function declares it is also matched by returning a non-empty list, `[""]`, otherwise it returns an empty list, which makes the current match fail and does not give a chance to the next symbol "B" to match with further character from input (The further character has to be matched from the start, with the first symbol ".").
+If s is a new-line, the function declares that it is also matched by returning a non-empty list, `[""]`, otherwise it returns an empty list, which makes the current match fail and does not give a chance to the next symbol "B" to match with further character from input (The further character has to be matched from the start, with the first symbol ".").
     ```haskell
     main :: IO ()
     main =